Skip to main content

 Books

 This is a paid resource.
-Written by Ian C. MacMillan and James D. Thompson and published in 2013 the book provides a step-by-step framework for launching and scaling a successful social enterprise, drawing on the authors' extensive experience in entrepreneurship and social innovation.
+Written by Ian C. MacMillan and James D. Thompson and published in 2013, the book provides clear, step-by-step guidance on how to start and grow a successful social enterprise, based on the authors’ experience in entrepreneurship and social innovation.

 • Woman presenting beside large screen, overlaid with report title text.